NeyasG/personal-wiki/content/post/hello-world/index.md

 ---
-title: From Pro Gamer to Data Engineer
+title: "From Pro Gamer to Data Engineer"
 description: A brief introduction
 date: 2025-04-27
 lastmod: 2025-04-27 23:00:00+0000